Idaho Plate Guide for Diabetes

 Salad green (letter, endive, romaine )

-cabbage ,celery, tomato, cucumber, green beans, carrot, cauliflower, brinjal;
+cabbage, celery, tomato, cucumber, green beans, carrot, cauliflower, brinjal;

 Summer Squash, onion, mustard, beet, okra, turnip, pepper, spinach, radish

-Starchy vegetable and grain:
+Starchy vegetables and grain:

-bread (1 slice), cold cereal (800 ounce), hot cereal (40 ounce), pasta, noodels, pane cake (4 ounce), brown rice, soup 1 cup
+bread (1 slice), cold cereal (800 ounces), hot cereal (40 ounces), pasta, noodles, pane cake (4 ounces), brown rice, soup 1 cup

 Meet and protein feeds:

-cheese 2 ounce, chicken without skin, egg (2), fish, nut, peanut, butter (2 T.S), seeds, beef (lean)
+Cheese 2 ounces, chicken without skin, egg (2), fish, nut, peanut, butter (2 T.S), seeds, beef (lean)

 Fruits:

-Small piece or fill 4 ounce bowl:
+Small piece or fill 4-ounce bowl:

-apple apricot banana, cherries, grapefruit mango, orange, pear, pineapple
+Apple apricot banana, cherries, grapefruit mango, orange, pear, pineapple

-watermelon, melon, strawberry, honeydew, cantaloupe
+Watermelon, melon, strawberry, honeydew, cantaloupe

 0 Comments